The ultimate guide to stakeholder management

 There are multiple ways you can organise a Gantt chart, from different tasks and responsibilities to individuals or entire departments – you’re basically only limited by your imagination.

-In our recent assessment of the best Gantt charts for small businesses in 2023, we highlighted Asana’s ‘Timeline’ chart as working well for teams that are focused on consistent output as opposed to hard deadlines, such as content production.
+In our recent assessment of the best Gantt charts for small businesses, we highlighted Asana’s ‘Timeline’ chart as working well for teams that are focused on consistent output as opposed to hard deadlines, such as content production.
 The view is drag-and-drop, meaning business owners can change things like the due date of a task with ease.

 For this part of the management strategy, we’ll need to ensure that all active stakeholders are aware of the project plan and their respective roles and responsibilities